odk-x/docs/odkx-src/sync-endpoint.rst

        $ docker build -t odk/[YOUR_UI_APPLICATION_NAME] [ Folder conatining the docker file ]

-    Edit the docke-compose.yml file .
-Replace the image of phpldapadmin service with odk/[YOUR_UI_APPLICATION_NAME] .
+    Edit the docker-compose.yml file .
+Replace the image of phpLDAPadmin service with odk/[YOUR_UI_APPLICATION_NAME] .

 .. _sync-endpoint-dhis2: